 When appropriate, IL-TRM algorithms shall specify savings by end use for measures affecting multiple end uses.
+Agree.
+Note we believe that the TRM already does this for all measures.

 The IL-TRM shall specify how savings from projects involving multiple measures shall be allocated to individual measures.
 This may be specified for individual measure workpapers within the IL-TRM and/or as broader protocols for application across all measures in the TRM.
+Disagree.
+As stated above, we believe the ordering of measures for purposes of estimating interactions should be at the program administrators discretion.
+While total project savings will be consistent regardless of the ordering, ordering can impact other statutory and policy issues in inadvertent, and potentially detrimental, ways.
+For example, there are both limits on gas to electric savings conversions (b-25) as well as electrification savings (b-27) that can be negatively impacted by a firm policy in ways that would be detrimental to a program administrators effective and efficient achievement of its goals.
+Note for electrification projects we have already agreed to a policy that all project savings can be counted as “electrification savings.”

 When appropriate, the IL-TRM shall provide default assumptions for equipment specification and operating conditions to use in electrification measures.
+Agree.

 To ensure that electric utilities meet the requirements of Section 8-103B(b-27) in a transparent and accurate manner, in their annual evaluations, the independent Evaluators shall: